 - Description of Physical Appearance section on the Narrative must be completed

-- Statement of Significance - based on the knowledge of the surveyor, briefly discuss the architectural qualities of the structure, and the overall broad patterns of history in which the resource might be associated .
+- Statement of Significance - based on the knowledge of the surveyor, briefly discuss the architectural qualities of the structure, and the overall broad patterns of history with which the resource might be associated .
 The narrative should clearly spell out how and why a resource does or does not meet National Register criteria A & C.

 - Approximate date of construction